 The Banking division's product offerings include lending; encompassing home loans, personal, overdraft, line of credit and commercial products, transactional savings accounts and fixed term deposits and insurance products.
 It delivers these products and services through its branch network, digital channels and third party channels.
-The Banking division comprises the MyState Bank Limited Group.
+The Banking division is conducted by the MyState Bank Limited Group.